Aveglia/vAMPirus/helpmeoutsome.md

 and if we wanted to do the same thing as above but skip the Conda check/installation, run:

     ./vampirus_startup.sh -d 1 -s

+**IF YOU ARE ON THE VAGRANT VIRTUAL MACHINE, YOU WILL NEED TO

 It should be noted, that any protein database can be used, but it needs to be in fasta format and the headers for reference sequences need to match one of two patterns: